Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

 \begin{lemma} The solution of the SDE \eqref{WFSDE} is a Feller process with generator $\As$ satisfying for all $f\in \mathcal{C}^2([0,1],\Rb)$

-Moreover, $\mathcal{C}^\infty([0,1],\Rb)$ is an operator core for $A$. \end{lemma} \begin{proof} Since pathwise uniqueness implies weak uniqueness (see \citep[Thm.~1]{BLP15}), we infer from \citep[Thm.~2.16]{Im16} that the martingale problem associated to $A$ in $\Cs^{\infty}([0,1])$ is well-posed.
+Moreover, $\mathcal{C}^\infty([0,1],\Rb)$ is an operator core for $A$. \end{lemma} \begin{proof} Since pathwise uniqueness implies weak uniqueness (see \citep[Thm.~1]{BLP15}), we infer from \citep[Cor.~2.16]{Ku11} that the martingale problem associated to $A$ in $\Cs^{2}([0,1])$ is well-posed.
+Moreover, an inspection of the proof shows that this is also true in $\Cs^{\infty}([0,1])$.
 Using \cite[Prop.
 2.2]{vanC92}, we deduce that $X$ is Feller.
-The fact that $\Cs^\infty([0,1])$ is a core follows then from \cite[Thm.~2.5]{vanC92}. \end{proof} Now, we proceed to prove the annealed convergence of the Moran models towards the Wright--Fisher diffusion stated in Theorem \ref{alimit}. \begin{proof}[Proof of Theorem \ref{alimit} (Annealed convergence)] Let $\As_N^*$ and $\As$ be the infinitesimal generators of the processes $(X^N(Nt))_{t\geq 0}$ and $(X(t))_{t\geq 0}$, respectively.
-We will prove that, for all $f\in\Cs^\infty([0,1],\Rb)$

-Provided the claim is true, since $X$ is Feller and $\Cs^\infty([0,1],\Rb)$ is an operator core for $A$ (see Lemma \ref{core}), the result follows applying \cite[Theorem 19.25]{Kall02}.
-Thus, it remains to prove the claim.
-To this purpose, we decompose the generator $\As$ as $\As^{1}+\As^{2}+\As^3+\As^4$, where
+The fact that $\Cs^\infty([0,1])$ is a core follows then from \cite[Thm.~2.5]{vanC92}. \end{proof} Now, we proceed to prove the first part of the main result of Section \ref{s23}, i.e. the annealed convergence of a sequence Moran models towards the solution of the SDE \eqref{WFSDE}. \begin{proof}[Proof of Theorem \ref{thm2.2}-(1) (Annealed convergence)] Let $\As_N^*$ and $\As$ be the infinitesimal generators of the processes {$(X_N(t))_{t\geq 0}$} and $(X(t))_{t\geq 0}$, respectively. {Note that $(X_N(t))_{t\geq 0}$ has state space { }} We will prove that, for all $f\in\Cs^\infty([0,1],\Rb)$, { Provided \eqref{claimcvgenerator}} is true, since $X$ is Feller and $\Cs^\infty([0,1],\Rb)$ is an operator core for $A$ (see Lemma \ref{core}), the result follows applying \cite[Theorem 19.25]{Kall02}.
+Thus, it remains to prove {\eqref{claimcvgenerator}}.
+To this end, we decompose the generator $\As$ as $\As^{1}+\As^{2}+\As^3+\As^4$, where